zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-provision/adb-provision.md

 ### Required Artifacts

 The following lab requires an <a href="https://www.oracle.com/cloud/free/" target="\_blank">Oracle Cloud account</a>.
-You may use your own cloud account, a cloud account that you obtained through a trial, a Free Tier account, or a training account whose details were given to you by an Oracle instructor.
+You may use your own cloud account, a cloud account that you obtained through a trial, a Free Tier account, a LiveLabs account or a training account whose details were given to you by an Oracle instructor.

 ### Lab Prerequisites